Health & Hair

-You probably, at one time or another, have connected the behavior of your hair with the way you feel – the state of your health, stress or worry, dieting, sleep patterns, pregnancies, menstrual cycle, long and short term illnesses, fevers, and very importantly, the drugs, vitamins and minerals your take to counteract them all.
-Every one of these can affect your hair.
+You probably, at one time or another, have connected the behaviour of your hair with the way you feel.
+The state of your health, stress or worry, dieting, sleep patterns, pregnancies, menstrual cycle, long and short term illnesses, fevers, and very importantly, the drugs, vitamins and minerals your take to counteract them all, every one of these can affect your hair.

 Hair is incredibly sensitive to internal changes.
 Your hair is the second fastest growing cell in your body, the fastest being your intestinal cells.
 However, unlike your intestines, hair is a non-essential tissue.
 Psychologically it is very important, but physically, you could easily survive without it.
 Your metabolism doesn’t prioritize your hairs needs, but instead aims to keep your essential tissues functioning first and foremost.
 This means your hair is usually the first to suffer from any bodily upset, and also the last to benefit from an improvement.

 Health, Lifestyle & Hair Loss